mongodb/chatbot/docs/docs/evaluation/configuration-reference.md

 ### `GeneratedDataStore`

-The [`GeneratedDataStore`](../reference/evaluation/interfaces/GeneratedDataStore.md) is an interface to interact with MongoDB collection that stores generated data.
+The [`GeneratedDataStore`](../reference/evaluation/interfaces/GeneratedDataStore.md) is an interface for storing and working with generated evaluation data.

 #### `MongoDBGeneratedDataStore`